firoz-ahmad-likhon/influxdb-sql-rag/README.md

 ```
 **Recommended to pull a specific tag (e.g. v1.0.0).**

-Currently there is no automatically build the `streamlit` as anyone can use any other frontend technology.
+Currently, there is no automatically build the `streamlit` as anyone can use any other frontend technology.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.